Car Logos with Bird

 Arash Logo

-This British company specializes in the production of sports cars.
-The founder of the company is Arash Farbood.
-He founded his brainchild in 1999 and originally gave the company the name “Farboud Limited.”
-In 2006, there were changes in naming, and the company got its current name.
+This British company specializes in producing sports cars.
+The company’s founder is Arash Farbood.
+He founded his brainchild in 1999, originally naming the company “Farboud Limited.”
+In 2006, the company changed its name to its current one.

-The Arash logo is in black and yellow.
-A powerful bird with an outstretched tail looks confident.
-In the context of the logo’s semantic meaning, it may be interpreted as a great ambition of the company, its confidence, and its ability to produce such cars, which meet the needs and demands of the target audience.
+The Arash logo is designed in black and yellow colors.
+A powerful bird with an elongated tail looks confident.
+In the context of the logo’s semantic meaning, it can be interpreted as representing the company’s great ambitions, confidence, and ability to produce cars that meet the demands and needs of its target audience.

-Indeed, the meaning of the logo and the company’s work are in harmony.
-The Farboud GT and Farboud GTS models, produced between 2006 and 2011, received much positive feedback.
-Cars produced by the company took part in races, which helped the technologists understand what to improve and modernize.
-As a result, their developments have been implemented in the car Arash AF-10.
+Indeed, the logo and the company’s work are in harmony.
+The Farboud GT and Farboud GTS models, produced from 2006 to 2011, received many positive reviews.
+The company’s cars participated in races, which helped technologists understand what needed to be improved and modernized.
+As a result, their developments were realized in the Arash AF-10 car.

-To date, the company continues to work actively and produce quality cars, which are in demand among its customers.
+To date, the company continues to operate actively and produce quality cars in demand among its customers.

 Simca